priyachauhan2003/DiceRoller/README.md

 # DICE ROLLER APP

-This Repository consist of the code of my first dice roller app (ANDROID STUDIO).
+This Repository consist of the code of my first Dice Roller App (ANDROID STUDIO).